-Trademark consent to use agreements come arise in variety of fact patterns.
+Trademark consent to use agreements arise in a variety of fact patterns.
 Two common scenarios include:

 - A trademark application is rejected by the Trademark Examiner on Section 2(d) grounds, namely likelihood of confusion with a prior pending application or existing registration.
 The goods and/or marks are not identical, and the rejected applicant seeks agreement from the cited third party registration to enter into a consent agreement.
 In cases where there is clearly no overlap of consumers, or the goods do not move in the same marketing channels, a consent to use can serve both trademark owners.

 - An application to register a trademark is examined and approved for publication by the Trademark Examiner.
-Upon publication, an opposition by a third party is filed seeking to prevent the mark from proceeding to registration, alleging prior use of a confusingly similar mark.
-Settlement often includes some type of co-existence provisions to avoid future risks of consumer confusion.
+Upon publication, opposition by a third party is filed seeking to prevent the mark from proceeding to registration, alleging prior use of a confusingly similar mark.
+Settlement often includes a trademark co-existence agreement to avoid future risks of consumer confusion.

 However seemingly routine, a trademark consent to use agreement is not to be entered into lightly.
 There are pitfalls for the unwary including risks the agreement will be deemed insufficient to avoid confusion, resulting in a refusal of the Trademark Office to accept the agreement and reverse its refusal to register.
-A trademark consent to use agreement should be used only when it is clear there truly is no likelihood of confusion, and the parties have agreed upon steps to insure future confusion in the market does not occur.
+A trademark consent to use agreement should be used only when it is clear there truly is no likelihood of confusion, and the parties have agreed upon steps to avoid confusion of the public.

-Not every trademark consent to use agreement is reached outside of the court house.
-Moreover, the long-term consequences can be quite unexpected, as well have huge financial impact.
-The most famous example of a trademark consent to use agreement was the 1981 agreement between The Beatles and Apple computers.
+Not every trademark consent-to-use agreement is reached outside of the courthouse.
+Moreover, the long-term consequences can be quite unexpected, as well as have a huge financial impact.
+The most famous example of a trademark consent-to-use agreement was the 1981 agreement between The Beatles and Apple computers.

 Apple computers launched in 1977, and in 1978 Apple Corps sued Apple Computers for trademark infringement.
-The parties entered in to a trademark consent to use agreement in 1981, in which Apple agreed it would not use the mark APPLE in connection with music.
+The parties entered into a trademark co-existence agreement in 1981, in which Apple agreed it would not use the mark APPLE in connection with music.
 History of Apple Corp v Apple.

 Another trademark consent to use agreement was reached in 1991, but in 2004 after the launch of iTunes, the Beatles sued again in London claiming breach of the consent agreement.
-Read their 1991 agreement.
-The London court ruled that Apple’s use of the logo on the iTunes website did not violate the 1991 agreement reserving exclusive rights to use of the logo for recorded music to the Beatles.
-Read the High Court Decision.
+Read Information about their 1991 agreement.
+The London court ruled that Apple’s use of the logo on the iTunes website did not violate the 1991 agreement reserving exclusive rights to the use of the logo for recorded music by the Beatles.
+Read more about the High Court Decision.
 In 2007, Apple Computers paid enough to secure rights to market the Beatles catalog as well as an assignment of the Apple Records trademarks.
 Wall Street Journal, February 5, 2007.

 TIME TRAVELER & TIME TRAVELER BLONDE